Business travelers know this all too well.

 But here’s the kicker:

+Even if you learn how to react well, you’re still just reacting.
 That’s why your proactive choices – the ones you determine in advance – are a key to a sense of confidence and inner peace when you travel for business.

 So, here are my top 10 business travel tips for mindset and sanity…